 Once you decide to go plastic-free, you will see plastic everywhere.
 That’s because it is everywhere.
 You may start to feel disheartened and hopeless and wonder what’s the point.
 Birds eat the stuff and die, turtles get entangled in it and die, seals become trapped in old plastic fishing nets and die, fish (which we eat) are full of it and die (when we eat them).
 WE’RE ALL GONNA DIE!

 For me, taking action makes me feel better about this incomprehensibly huge problem.
 And just imagine if we all worked together on the plastic pollution problem, what a difference that would make.
 That’s what happens during Plastic Free July.
-Tens of thousands of people work together to tackle this problem.
+Millions of people work together to tackle this problem.
 And from where I sit, the movement has grown exponentially.
 When my daughter started her blog, The Plastic-Free Chef, in 2011, I didn’t notice many people blogging about this, aside from the awesome Beth Terry.
-But now I’ve noticed a ton of zero-waste (i.e., plastic-free because almost all the waste is plastic) blogs and Instagram accounts.
+Since then, zero-waste (i.e., plastic-free because almost all the waste is plastic) blogs and Instagram accounts have grown exponentially.

 9. Do your best